marcellop71/mosaic/README.md

 The code is for demonstration purposes only and it is not suitable for embedding in any reliable cryptographic solutions.
-A quantity of structure which should be needed in any reliable cryptographic solution is missing in the code base (about randomness, hashing functions used, selection of curve and pairings and underlying cryptographic library, secure communication, in-memory management of cryptographic calculations and many other issues).
+A quantity of structure which should be needed in any reliable cryptographic solution is missing in the code base (about randomness, hashing functions used, selection of curves and pairings and underlying cryptographic library, hash-to-groups primitives, secure communication, in-memory management of cryptographic calculations and many other issues).
 Moreover, the code is not fully tested (nor formally verified), nor yet implementing any reliable error management procedure and